Income Transfer Manager

 Cancel: Cancels any changes made in the window.
 Also deletes the automatic transfer of any unallocated splits.

-For example, if there exists a payment within a family that is not allocated to any production source, it is moved to unearned income.
-If the unearned amount does not have the exact same provider, patient, and clinic allocation as an existing procedure, payplan charge, or adjustment, the income transfer manager will not allocate the unearned income.
+For example, if a prepayment/unearned income amount does not have the exact same provider, patient, and clinic allocation as an existing procedure, payplan charge, or adjustment, the income transfer manager will not allocate the prepayment.
 It will move on to find the next best matching production source based on the provider and patient, then provider and clinic, and so on until at least the clinic matches.
 If no provider/patient/clinic combination match is found the payment stays as unearned income.Automatic Claim Payment Transfer